SidVer312/GravGenOS/README.md

-Decided to make my own OS, purely to understand Low Level Hardware and Programming
+Decided to make my own Operating System, purely to understand Low Level Hardware and Programming

+#### Update 04/01/24:
+  Boots up into a Hello World screen